Beatrice Montano

 I am a PhD Candidate in Political Science at Columbia University.

 My research focuses on the behavioral political economy of social norms, with a current emphasis on gender-based violence in East Africa.
+In my work I combine formal theory and experimental data with fieldwork-based insights in the context of global development.

 In 2023 I was awarded Runner-Up as the National Bureau of Economic Research (NBER) Gender Fellows, and in 2022 I was awarded the William T.R.
 Fox Fellowship in Political Science.
+I have been affiliated to the Laboratory for Effective Anti-Poverty Policies (LEAP) at Bocconi University since its inception in 2016, and to the Impact Evaluation Lab at the Economic Social Research Foundation (ESRF) of Tanzania since 2021.

-Before joining Columbia I worked as a field research assistant at the Research and Evaluation Unit for BRAC Uganda, and as the research manager at the Altruistic Capital Lab in the Marshall Institute at the London School of Economics.
+I earned my bachelor's and master's degrees in Economics and Social Sciences from Bocconi University in Milan (Italy).
+Before joining Columbia, I worked as a field research assistant at the Research and Evaluation Unit for BRAC Uganda and as the research manager at the Altruistic Capital Lab at the Marshall Institute at the London School of Economics.

 We describe a natural experiment occasioned by an abrupt increase in the transmission range of an independent Tanzanian radio station whose broadcasts emphasize current affairs and gender equality.
 Some villages that formerly lay outside the catchment area of this radio station could now receive it, while nearby villages remained outside of reception range.
 Before the change in transmitter range in 2018, we conducted a baseline survey in both treated and untreated villages and found them to be similar in terms of prevailing social attitudes and political interest.
 An endline survey conducted in 2020 shows that respondents in areas that received the new radio signal were substantially more likely to listen to the station, and their levels of political interest and knowledge about domestic politics were significantly higher than their counterparts in villages that the signal could not reach.
 Attitude change on a range of gender issues, however, was sporadic.